 Radiologists are doctors specially trained to interpret the results of medical imaging devices, such as magnetic resonance imaging (MRI) scans, x-rays, and computed tomography.
 These tests can result in life-saving medical care and treatment for patients.
 However, when a radiologist misreads the results from an imaging test, it can seriously harm the patient.

-When a radiologist misinterprets the results or passes along incomplete information, both the physician and the radiologist could be held liable for any adverse medical consequences.
-As a patient, you may have the right to sue your radiologist for medical malpractice after a misdiagnosis.
-Our experienced Miami misdiagnosis attorney will address this situation in more detail below.
+When a radiologist misinterprets the results or passes along incomplete information, the physician and the radiologist could be liable for any adverse medical consequences.
+As a patient, you may have the right to sue your Florida radiologist for medical malpractice after a misdiagnosis.
+Our experienced Florida misdiagnosis attorney will address this situation in more detail below.

 The Role of Radiologists in Florida Hospitals and Medical Facilities

 Radiologists are typically board-certified physicians trained in diagnosing injuries and diseases by interpreting scans from medical imaging equipment.
 A radiologist must graduate from an accredited medical school and complete a four-year residency in imaging and radiation, including specific training in radiation safety.
 Additionally, they must pass an extensive licensing examination.
 Radiologists generally work with primary care physicians, providing detailed reports on medical imaging tests.

 Typically, your primary physician will order a test to assist in your diagnosis.
 The results are then forwarded to a radiologist, who will interpret the readings and report their findings to your doctor.
 These findings are critical to helping you get the care and treatment you need.
 Without the correct diagnosis, you may not receive critical and life-saving treatment.